TimmyAA/go-bitbucket/docs/PullrequestsApi.md

 # **GetPullrequestsForCommit**
-> PaginatedPullrequests GetPullrequestsForCommit(ctx, username, repoSlug, commit, optional) Returns a paginated list of all pull requests as part of which this commit was reviewed.
+> PaginatedPullrequests GetPullrequestsForCommit(ctx, username, repoSlug, commit, page, pagelen) Returns a paginated list of all pull requests as part of which this commit was reviewed.

 ### Required Parameters